summer-xia9/summer-xia9.github.io/content/authors/邱艺涵/_index.md

 ---
 # Display name
-title: 刘文燚
+title: 邱艺涵

 # Full name (for SEO)
-first_name: Wenyi
+first_name: Yihan
-last_name: Liu
+last_name: Qiu

 # Username (this should match the folder name)
 authors:
-  - 刘文燚
+  - 邱艺涵

 # Is this the primary user of the site?
 superuser: false